Receiving Reports of Interpersonal Violence

 1. Campus Security Authority (CSA)

 A CSA is someone who has responsibility for campus security and is usually associated with campus police, security personnel, an organization where students and employees can report crimes, or an official who has a significant responsibility for student and campus activities.
+To submit a CSA form to the Clery Coordinator, visit CSA registration / training / incident reporting.

 2. Responsible Employee